NLnetLabs/unbound-manual/source/getting-started/installation.rst

     brew install unbound

-..
-THIS IS THE DEFAULT DIRECOTRY FOR MAC
-.. /opt/homebrew/etc/unbound/

 This gives you a compiled and running version of Unbound ready to be configured.

 ..
 Link to configuring block